mit-submit/submit-users-guide/source/running.rst

        RequestMemory = 2000

 Usually the maximum memory usage is 2000 MB for each core.
-But condor has a feature to adjust memory usage of a job requirement automatically even if user's job requires more memory then 2000 MB, for example:
+But condor has a feature to adjust memory usage of a job requirement automatically even if users job requires more memory then 2000 MB, for example:

 .. code-block:: sh